ajmro/waterjugriddle/README.md

 Please make sure to have port 8000 available.

-You can do a POST type request from any method you want, just send a json body to `http://localhost:8000/` with the following format (X, Y, Z are case-sensitive):
+You can do a POST type request from any method you want, just send a JSON body to `http://localhost:8000/` with the following format (X, Y, Z are case-sensitive):

 ```
 {